Today In Music History

 Also, today in:

-1960 - Frank Sinatra launches the first fully artist-owned label, Reprise Records (pronounced "repreeze"), so he can own his own masters.
-Some of his cohorts, including Dean Martin and Rosemary Clooney, join the label, which is sold to Warner Brothers in 1963, where it becomes home to a number of famous acts, including Jimi Hendrix, Joni Mitchell and Green Day.
+1960 - Frank Sinatra launched the first fully artist-owned label, Reprise Records, so he could own his own masters.
+Some of his cohorts, including Dean Martin and Rosemary Clooney, joined the label, which was sold to Warner Brothers in 1963, where it became home to a number of famous acts, including Jimi Hendrix, Joni Mitchell and Green Day.

-1976 - David Bowie opens his US tour with a new persona: The Thin White Duke.
-He's dressed in a black-vested suit with slicked-back hair.
+1976 - David Bowie opened his U.S. tour with a new persona: The Thin White Duke.
+He appeared dressed in a black-vested suit with slicked-back hair.
 Bowie later described the persona as "a nasty character indeed."

 1977 - Cheap Trick released their debut studio album, Cheap Trick.
 It features the single "Oh, Candy."